peachcloud/peach-package-builder/README.md

 This builds the peach-go-sbot package using the latest code from go-ssb, along with a systemd unit file, and adds the Debian package to the Freight library.

-peach-go-sbot is currently not included in build_packages as it requires manually updating.

 ## Install Packages from Debian Package Archive